How to Prepare for Winter Storms

 - Clear nearby street drains of leaves so they don't block water from reaching the drains.
 Place your leaves in a yard waste container, not in the street.

 - Residents and businesses are responsible for clearing snow and ice from the sidewalks next to their property.
 Use a snow shovel and salt or a de-icer product.
-Pedestrians, epecially children, senior citizens and your mail carrier will appreciate your effort.
+Pedestrians, especially children, senior citizens and your mail carrier will appreciate your effort.
 If you have elderly neighbors, consider clearing their sidewalk.
 If everyone does their part, sidewalks will be open to reach the store and bus stop.

 - Clear your garbage carts of snow and ice.
 It makes pickup easier and more efficient.